ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

         let ref = firebase.database().ref(location);
         ref.once('value').then(
             (snapshot) => {
-                var objectToGet = snapshot.val() || {}; // if we don't find anything then return an empty object console.log("read this value in the original handler: " + objectToGet);
+                var objectToGet = snapshot.val() || null; // if we don't find anything then return an empty object console.log("read this value in the original handler: " + objectToGet);
                 callWhenFinished(objectToGet);
             })
             .catch((error) => {
                 console.log("Couldn't get the object: " + error);
-                callWhenFinished({})
+                callWhenFinished(null)
             });
     }
 ```

 The idea is that we'll pass in a location (such as "/users/1") to get a particular object, and we'll pass in a function to call once we've gotten the reponse for Firebase.
-We'll call that function regardless of whether we get data or not, or an error or not, so that the rest of our program can decide what it wants to do.
+We'll call that function regardless of whether we get data or not, or get an error or not, so that the rest of our program can decide what it wants to do.
+If we do get an error we'll pass null so that the callback function can know that something went wrong.

 The 'once' method is the method that actually asks the database for a piece of information.
 Once will give us back a Promise, which we can then call methods on.